 \subsection{Assumptions}

 We now state the main assumptions used throughout the paper and refer to them when appropriate.
-The first of these pertains to the probability space. \begin{assumption}[Nonatomicity of measure $\bkP$] \em The probability space $\Pscr = ( \Omega, \Fscr, \bkP)$ is nonatomic. \end{assumption} The next assumption focuses on the properties of the single-valued map, referred to as $F$. \begin{assumption}[Continuity and integrability of $F$] \em \begin{itemize} \item[] \item[(i)] $F: \Real^n \times \Omega \to \Real^n$ is a single-valued map.
-Furthermore, $F(x;\om)$ is continuous in $x$ for almost every $\om \in \Omega$ and is integrable in $\om$, for every $x$. \item[(ii)] $F(x)$ is continuous in $x$. \end{itemize} \end{assumption} Note that, the assumption of Lipschitz continuity of $F(x;\om)$ with an integrable Lipschitz constant implies that $\bkE[F(x;\om)]$ is also Lipschitz continuous.
-The next two assumptions pertain to the set-valued maps employed in this paper.
+The first of these pertains to the probability space. \begin{assumption}[Nonatomicity of measure $\bkP$] \em The probability space $\Pscr = ( \Omega, \Fscr, \bkP)$ is nonatomic. \end{assumption} The next assumption focuses on the properties of the single-valued map, referred to as $F$. \begin{assumption}[Continuity and integrability of $F$] \em \begin{itemize} \item[] \item[(i)] $\us{G}: \Real^n \times \Omega \to \Real^n$ is a single-valued map.
+Furthermore, $G(x;\om)$ is continuous in $x$ for almost every $\om \in \Omega$ and is integrable in $\om$, for every $x$. \item[(ii)] $F(x) = \mathbb{E}[G(x;\omega)]$ is continuous in $x$. \end{itemize} \end{assumption} Note that, the assumption of Lipschitz continuity of $G(x;\om)$ with an integrable Lipschitz constant implies that $\bkE[G(x;\om)]$ is also Lipschitz continuous. {We now recall the definition of integrably bounded set-valued maps to be used in the assumption to follow. \begin{definition}[Integrably bounded set-valued map] \em A set-valued map $H$ that maps from $\Omega$ into nonempty, closed subsets of $\Real^n$ is integrably bounded if there exists a nonnegative integrable function $k \in L^1(\Omega, \Real ,\bkP)$ such that \end{definition} } The next two assumptions pertain to the set-valued maps employed in this paper.
 When the map is multi-valued, to avoid confusion, we employ the notation $\Phi(x)$, defined as $\Phi(x) \triangleq \mathbb{E}[\Phi(x;\om)]$, and impose the following assumptions. \begin{assumption}[Lower semicontinuity and integrability of $\Phi$] \em $\Phi: \Real^n \times \Omega \to 2^{\Real^n}$ is a set-valued map satisfying the following: \begin{itemize} \item[(i)] $\Phi(x;\om)$ has nonempty and closed images for every $x$ and every $\omega \in \Omega$. \item[(ii)] $\Phi(x;\om)$ is lower semicontinuous in $x$ for almost all $\om \in \Omega$ and integrably bounded for every $x$. \end{itemize} \end{assumption} Finally, when considering quasi-variational inequality problems, $K$ is a set-valued map, rather than a constant map. \begin{assumption} \em The set-valued map $K: \Real^n \to 2^{\Real^n}$ is deterministic, closed-valued, convex-valued. \end{assumption}

 We conclude this subsection with some notation. $\textrm{cl}(U)$ denotes the closure of a set $U \subset \Real^n$, $\textrm{bd}(U)$ denotes the boundary of the set $U$ and $\textrm{dom}(K)$ denotes the domain of the mapping $K$.